 Some seeds, rind, and leaves of common fruits and vegetables should not be eaten!
 This will likely surprise you as much as it did me!
 The seeds of apples, peaches, apricots, cherries, and raspberries, as well as the leaves of carrots, rhubarb, parsnip, and Queen Anne’s Lace (wild carrot) contain toxic compounds, but the amounts are so minute as to be of no real concern.

 The major compound is known as amygdalin which produces cyanide, but the amount is so small that your body easily neutralizes it.
 There are claims that amygdalin has positive uses including cancer treatment.
 The American Cancer Society reviews this claim in a thorough and balanced article, and for an alternative view click here.
 The bottom line is that you would have to eat handfuls of these seeds or pits AND DIGEST THEM to experience serious illness.
 The seeds and pits have a tough coating impervious to digestion by most mammals.
-Symptoms of amygdalin toxicity are severe stomach cramps, headache, dizziness, difficulty breathing, and seizures.
+Symptoms of amygdalin toxicity are severe stomach cramps, headache, dizziness, and seizures.
 However, if too many seeds were eaten and digested, one would likely vomit a few times and not develop any other symptoms.

 The rind of orange and grapefruit has a small amount of a toxic compound now used as an insecticide.
 Ingesting a small amount is absolutely safe for you and your pets, but several orange peels will definitely upset the stomach.